gbezyuk/logux-sync/README.md

 [NanoEvents]: https://github.com/ai/nanoevents

 ### WebSocket

-Some old proxy could block WebSocket protocol.
+Some old proxy servers may block unsafe WebSocket protocol.
-It is one of reason, why we highly recommend to use `wss://` over `ws://`.
+It is one of the reasons why we highly recommend to use `wss://` over `ws://`.

-WebSocket Secure is a “HTTPS” for WebSocket.
-In first hand, it increase user security.
-In other hand, it protects you from problems with proxies.
+WebSocket Secure is a “HTTPS” for WebSockets.
+First of all, it increases user security.
+On the other hand, it also protects you from proxy-related problems.

 ### Reconnect

-Logux Sync has special wrapper classes, which will automatically connect connection again:
+Logux Sync has special wrapper classes, which automatically reestablish lost connections:

 ```js
 const reconnect = new Reconnect(connection, {